 Factors that affect the average salary in India

-An employee can earn higher or lower than the average salary depending on other factors that affect an employer’s set rate.
+An employee can earn higher or lower than the average monthly salary depending on other factors that affect an employer’s set rate.

 Here are the main factors that affect the average salary in India.